What is the Catskill Mill?

 When will things be ready?

-The big building needs a lot of renovation and outfitting, so that will take more time.
-A couple more years.
+The big building for the hotel and restaurant needs a lot of renovation and furnishings, so that will take more time.
+A couple years.
+In the meantime, we're going to resume our food truck down by the creek come warmer weather.

 Because we live here, because this is our home, because we are all part of this community.